Code-Institute-Submissions/DentalCare/README.md

 * CSS3 - Style sheet language use to style the presentation of content detailed in the markup language.
 * [Bootstrap](https://getbootstrap.com/) - A CSS framework use to develop fully responsive mobile-first site.

 ## Testing

 ### Features

-* Navigation bar is collapsable across smaller devices.
+* The navigation bar is collapsible across smaller devices.
 * Navigation bar expands correctly and navigation links work.
-* Navigation bar is stuck to the top when scroll down on all pages.
+* Navigation bar is stuck to the top when you scroll down on all pages.
 * All links (navigation, body text and social media) work.
-* Hover effect displays correctly in body text links, contact us form and social media links.
+* Hover effects display correctly in body text links, contact us form and social media links.
 * Images correctly resize and stack correctly across smaller screen sizes.
-* Body text on Features Testimonials pages correctly stack across smaller screen sizes.
+* Body text on Features Testimonials pages correctly stacks across smaller screen sizes.
-* Footer correctly positioned at bottom of page and responsive across smaller screen sizes stacking in the correct order.
+* Footer correctly positioned at bottom of page and responsive across smaller screen sizes were stacked in the correct order.
 * Contact Us Form does not accept submission unless required details are inputted i.e. Name, Email and Contact Number, whereas free text area is optional.

 ### Validation